Kimtaro/spaces_are_ok/README.md

 space_class("Scorecard for a player").new("Picard").space_method("Calculate the score from a game", game)
 ```

-or the fancier
+or the shorter and fancier

 ```ruby
 ç("Scorecard for a player").new("Picard").ƒ("Calculate the score from a game", game)
 ```

-instead of the mechanical
+instead of the mechanical and boring

 ```ruby
 ScorecardForPlayer.new("Picard").calculate_new_score(game)
 ```

-or the uninformational
+or the not very informative

 ```ruby
 Scorecard.new("Picard").score(game)